Thomas Emmette Stancil

 After George got his turntable, he gave his rectangular wooden table to Emmette.
 Emmette and Dessie used it for many years.

 Emmette was always looking for new financial opportunities.
 He decided to try his hand at selling books.
 His cousin Leumos, son of Josiah, was selling Raleigh products in Nashville, NC.
 Emmette worked for the G. E. Hinson Book Company in Nashville, NC.
-He sold Bibles, religious and educational books and boarded with Leumos and Ethel.
-Emmette missed Dessie and Junior.
-He arranged to move them in an upstairs room with Leumos.
-When Ethel had Harold on June of 1925, Dessie was there to help.
+He sold Bibles, religious and educational books and boarded with Leumos an Ethel.

 Ralph also decided to sell books and did so for one summer and fall living with Leumos.
 Ralph did quite well selling.
 He sold more books than other salesmen.
-Books were sold on credit and the books were given out on credit.
+Books were sold on credit, and the books were given out on credit.
 Each salesman returned after the crops were sold to collect the money.
 Some people gave the books back after the crops failed to bring in enough money.

-A chain of stores named Pender opened and the man who rented Emmette's store had a contract with Pender.
-The man was short some money and Pender quit delivering goods.
-The store closed and Emmette tried to get the store back and run it, but couldn't.
-Emmette continued to farm and Ralph moved to California.
+A chain of stores named Pender opened, and the man who rented Emmette's store had a contract with Pender.
+The man was short some money, and Pender quit delivering goods.
+The store closed, and Emmette tried to get the store back and run it, but couldn't.
+Emmette continued to farm, and Ralph moved to California.

 The old Tom Stancil's tenant house was located on what later became the Thomas Emmette Stancil Homestead.
 Emmette and Dessie lived here for a time but eventually tore this house down after building a new house.

-Rose Marie was born Jan.
+Rose Marie was born on Jan.
 19, 1928, in Goldsboro.
 Emmette was working at the Kreesi's Ten Cents Store there.
 They rented a house, then Emmette was laid off.

 Dessie and Emmette separated for a short period in 1934.
 They had a serious disagreement while Mrs. Morris was visiting.
 Dessie wouldn't give in.
-Dessie left taking Rose to her parents.
+Dessie left, taking Rose to her parents.
 George and Eva got wind of the situation.
 George went over and talked to Emmette.

 Albert, Dessie's brother, talked to Dessie and said, "It (this separation) wasn't going to stick, go, the quicker you do it the better."